forYouDevelop/ForYou/README.md

 ## Contact Us

-If you have any questions about this Privacy Policy, Terms and Conditions of Use, please contact us foyou.health@gmail.com
+If you have any questions about this Privacy Policy, Terms and Conditions of Use, please contact us foryou@appear.digital